Spirit Keeper Equine Sanctuary

 501(C)(3) Non-Profit Charity

 Spirit Keeper Equine is, to the best of our knowledge, the only animal sanctuary or rescue in El Paso County whose mission is specifically to care for special needs equines.
-We are contacted weekly by those seeking to place blind, lame, elderly, and psychologically damaged horses; or those with chronic conditions requiring on-going medical care.
+We are contacted by those seeking to place blind, lame, elderly, and psychologically damaged horses; or those with chronic conditions requiring on-going medical care.
 These are vibrant, healthy, happy horses when cared for according to their individual needs.
 One of those needs is safe living space appropriate for their individual special condition.
 Typical horse fence has not proven appropriate for this special population: the blind, disabled, and elderly horses showing dementia.
-We recently had 3 horses injured getting tangled in wire fencing or running through panels when they became startled or confused about their surroundings.
+We in 2017 we had 3 horses injured getting tangled in wire fencing or running through panels when they became startled or confused about their surroundings.
 One of the horses died due to her ordeal.
-This had been heartbreaking and difficult for our caretakers and volunteers; we need the community to understand what a difference the right fencing will make in the lives of these fabulous horses and step up to help!
+This has been heartbreaking and difficult for our caretakers and volunteers; we need the community to understand what a difference the right fencing will make in the lives of these fabulous horses and step up to help!
 Horse safe fencing sturdy enough and constructed of material safe enough to handle a blind horse running into the fence for example, is expensive.
 To continue to serve this growing population we must make changes to our facility and are seeking public support.

 The long-term goal is to replace all 35 acres of our facility with safe and durable fencing for all residents and to install cross-fencing on all 35 acres to allow for more pasture areas The cost estimates for all 35 acres depending on the company and type of materials is up to $525,000!
 If you would like to help us now DONATE HERE to our fence fund!